Education

 Interactive Learning Through Cooking

-Cooking with children can be an educational and enjoyable experience.
-It teaches them about measurements, following instructions, and the science behind cooking processes.
+Cooking with kids can be a learned and enjoyable activity.
+It will teach them measurements, following instructions, and the chemistry involved in cooking processes.

 Baking Cookies